connectrpc/connect-query-es/README.md

     onError?: (error: ConnectError) => void;
     transport?: Transport | undefined;
     callOptions?: CallOptions | undefined;
-  },
+  }
 ) => {
   enabled: boolean;
   queryKey: ConnectQueryKey<I>;
   queryFn: (
-    context: QueryFunctionContext<
+    context: QueryFunctionContext<ConnectQueryKey<I>, PlainMessage<I>[ParamKey]>
-      ConnectQueryKey<I>,
-      PlainMessage<I>[ParamKey]
-    >,
   ) => Promise<O>;
   getNextPageParam: GetNextPageParamFunction<O>;
   onError?: (error: ConnectError) => void;
 };
 ```

 `createUseInfiniteQueryOptions` is intended to be used with TanStack's [`useInfiniteQuery`](https://tanstack.com/query/v4/docs/react/reference/useInfiniteQuery) hook.
-The difference is that `createUseInfiniteQueryOptions` is not a hook and doesn't read from `TransportProvider` for it's transport.
+The difference is that `createUseInfiniteQueryOptions` is not a hook and doesn't read from `TransportProvider` for its transport.

 ### `UnaryFunctions.getPartialQueryKey`